ju-baer/PedSim4AV/docs/gaps_analysis.md

 Recent work focuses on learning pedestrian social interactions, but existing methods for modeling pedestrian social interactions rely on pre-defined rules, struggling to capture non-explicit social interactions.

 **Key Research Gaps Identified:**

-- Limited representation of non-compliant behaviors
+• **Limited representation of non-compliant behaviors**
+  *Current models primarily simulate rule-following pedestrians but fail to account for jaywalking, sudden direction changes, or aggressive crossing behaviors that occur frequently in real-world scenarios*

-- Insufficient cultural context modeling
+• **Insufficient cultural context modeling**
+  *Pedestrian behavior varies significantly across cultures - from different crossing habits in Tokyo vs. New York to varying interpretations of traffic signals and right-of-way expectations*

-- Absence of emotional state considerations
+• **Absence of emotional state considerations**
+  *Models don't account for how stress, urgency, distraction, or fear affect pedestrian decision-making and movement patterns in traffic environments*

-- Lack of communication mechanism simulation
+• **Lack of communication mechanism simulation**
+  *Missing simulation of critical human-to-human communication like eye contact with drivers, hand gestures, body language cues that facilitate safe navigation*

 ---